 Remember to hold your arms out in front of your at shoulder height and keep your back as straight as possible.
 You don’t want to strain or injure it!

-You will walk forward, bringing your back knee to touch the ground and then pushing off on the opposite leg to get to a standing position again.
+Take a large step forward, bringing your back knee to touch the ground and then pushing off on the opposite leg to get to a standing position again.
 Complete 10 reps on that one side and then switch.
 You may even want to try backward lunges to mix it up.

 9. V-Sit Ab Exercise